Private Rented Accommodation

 Remember, make sure you get a tenancy agreement and read it carefully before you sign anything, or hand any money over.

-Make sure you read and sign the inventory at the start of the tenancy because you may be charged for anything which the landlord states is missing or damaged at the end of the tenancy.
+Make sure you read and sign the inventory at the start of the tenancy.
+You may be charged for anything which the landlord states is missing or damaged at the end of the tenancy.

 Tenancy Deposit Protection Schemes have been set up to help protect tenants and their deposits.
 All deposits taken for an assured shorthold tenancy must be protected by a Government authorised scheme.
 The schemes can also help to resolve disputes about deposits between tenants and landlords.

-You could be entitled to housing benefit if you are in receipt of:
+You could be entitled to Housing Benefit if you are of pension age, or in receipt of severe disablement allowance.

-There are certain restrictions on housing benefit for people under the age of 35.
-Housing benefit will not cover any bills, such as water rates.
+There are certain restrictions on Housing Benefit and Universal Credit for people under the age of 35.
+It's important to remember that Housing Benefit will not cover any bills, such as water rates.

 Turn 2 Us is a free, accessible website offering a range of tools to help people access the money available to them through benefits, grants and other financial help.
 The site has been designed to help people find appropriate sources of financial support, quickly and easily, based on their particular needs and circumstances.